seanmerron/Retirement-Roadmap/README.md

   - We seek purpose and fulfillment in life but live in a society where money is traded for your limited time on this earth.
 Financial Freedom allows us to spend more time with our families, free up time to appreciate the earth we live in and gives us the opportunity to work on our own dreams.
 - You only need a credit score if you need a loan.
   - Stop getting sucked into thinking you need more loans & credit cards to build your credit score.
 You only need a loan when you can't afford something.
 Stop buying things you can't save for, it's taking years off your retirement.
-- You won't get rich working quickly for the man.
+- You won't get rich quickly while working for the man.
   - This roadmap is to help you learn how to retire early using passive income you generate from your employment savings.
 To get rich quick usually involves owning a business or some dumb luck.

 ## The Roadmap